Heinrich Müller (Gestapo): Alleged CIC dossier

-In July 1988, author Ian Sayer received from an anonymous individual a 427-page document, which claimed to be a photocopy of a US Army Counter Intelligence Corps (CIC) file that had been inadvertently released by the US National Archives.
-The dossier purported to confirm Heinrich Müller had survived the war and been retained by the CIC as an intelligence adviser.
+In July 1988, author Ian Sayer received from an anonymous individual a 427-page document, purported to be a photocopy of a U.S. Army Counterintelligence Corps (CIC) file that had been inadvertently released by the U.S. National Archives.
+The dossier alleged that Heinrich Müller had survived the war and had worked for the CIC as an intelligence adviser.

 Sayer and co-author Douglas Botting were known to be working on a comprehensive history of the CIC at that time.
-The alleged dossier had also come to the attention of the US Department of Justice's Nazi-hunting unit, the Office of Special Investigations, who subsequently sought Sayer's opinion on the veracity of the documents.
-By this time the anonymous individual (later identified as Gregory Douglas) had managed to interest Time magazine and the London Times newspaper in his story.
-The claims of the dossier, which include a conspiracy theory about Hitler's death (involving a body double) are considered by historians such as Anton Joachimsthaler and Luke Daly-Groves as an example of created "myths".
+The dossier had also come to the attention of the U.S. Department of Justice's Nazi-hunting unit, the Office of Special Investigations, who subsequently sought Sayer's opinion on the veracity of the documents.
+By this time the anonymous individual (later identified as Gregory Douglas) had managed to interest Time magazine and The Times newspaper in his story.
+Historians such as Anton Joachimsthaler and Luke Daly-Groves regard the claims of the dossier, which include a conspiracy theory (involving a body double) about Hitler's death, as exemplifying created "myths".